mpetrov/kotlin-native/README.md

 To build with experimental targets support compile with `-Porg.jetbrains.kotlin.native.experimentalTargets`.

-The build can take about an hour on a Macbook Pro.
+./gradlew dist -PsharedProjectPathThe build can take about an hour on a Macbook Pro.
 To run a shorter build with only the host compiler and libraries, run:

     ./gradlew dist distPlatformLibs